oblac/jodd-site/doc/example/3+serve-with-petite.md

 ## Recapitulation

-We learned here how it is easy to create *Petite* container and register beans.
-For web applications, such one we are building in this example, there is a simple way how to integrated *Petite* container with *Madvoc*.
+We learned how it is easy to create *Petite* container and register beans.
+For web applications, such one we have in this example, there is a simple way to integrated *Petite* container with *Madvoc*.
 Once integrated, injection of container services into web actions is just mater of declaration.
 Finally, we have learned how to load *Petite* properties and how to enable configuration for session